-- 2.2.4.12.
-You must demonstrate initial compliance with each emission limitation, operating limitation, and other requirement that applies to you according to Table 5 of this subpart. - 2.2.4.13.
+- 2.2.4.13.
 During the initial performance test, you must establish each operating limitation in Table 2b of this subpart that applies to you. - 2.2.4.14.
 You must submit the Notification of Compliance Status containing the results of the initial compliance demonstration according to the requirements in §63.6645.